atef-reda/k8s-voting-app-project/README.md

 3. Apply the Ingress Resource

-Once the Ingress controller is running, apply the Ingress manifest file included in the manifests/ directory.
+Once the Ingress controller is running, apply the ingress.yaml manifest.
 This contains the routing rules for the vote and result applications.

-kubectl apply -f ingress.yaml
+kubectl apply -f manifests/ingress.yaml

-Accessing the Application
+🌐 Accessing the Application

 There are two primary ways to access the deployed application.
 Method 1: Using Ingress (Recommended)